 This festival welcomes the season by bringing together the community as well as artists and vendors from around the county.
 Enjoy a day of live music, delicious food, and fun for the family including craft activities and rides for children.

 Food trucks come out en masse for this street fair highlighting different neighborhoods throughout the season.
-This year, Night Market closes out in Philly’s Point Breeze section, so you can eat your way through the neighborhood one last time.
+This year, Night Market closes out in Philly’s Point Breeze section, so you can eat your way through Federal Street one last time.

 Morris Arboretum, 100 E. Northwestern Ave.

-The highlight of this festival has to be the scarecrow walk.
+The highlight of this festival has to be the Scarecrow Walk.
 Visitors can enjoy a display of handmade scarecrows built around a yearly theme.
-There’s also opportunities to build your own scarecrow, decorate a pumpkin, and sample different apple varieties.
+There are also opportunities to build your own scarecrow, decorate a pumpkin, and sample different apple varieties.

 13th and Chestnut streets